DACommunityofPractice/Jupyter-Visualisations/README.md

 Use the 'open with' option to open the notebook in notepad.

 ## __Authors__
-Anthoy Vidler & Lee Matthews (Creation of Jupyter notebooks from open source content)
+Anthony Vidler & Lee Matthews (Creation of Jupyter notebooks from open source content)

 ## __License__
 This project is licensed under the MIT License - see the LICENSE.md file for details